 Exercise groups can help make working out more fun.
 They can also help keep you accountable for working out, increasing your exercise consistency — and your odds of achieving your fitness goals.

-With a Beachbody On Demand membership, you’ll be assigned a Team Beachbody Coach who hosts Challenge Groups with other like-minded members and provides one-on-one guidance and support.
+With a Beachbody On Demand membership, you’ll be assigned a Team Beachbody Coach who hosts online Groups with other like-minded members and provides one-on-one guidance and support.

-In the Challenge Groups, you can check in, ask questions, share workout advice, and track your progress.
+With Groups, you can check-in, ask questions, share workout advice, and track your progress.

 The Beachbody community is also a great place to get encouragement, find inspiring success stories, and share your own journey.